-- Does your profile read more like a case for your product and service than a resume? - Is your profile optimized and specific to the industry you serve? - Do you use keywords specific to your industry within your profile so potential prospects and partners can find you through search?
+- Does your profile read more like a case for your product and service than a resume? - Is your profile optimized and specific to the industry you serve? - Do you use keywords specific to your industry within your profile so potential customers and partners can find you through search?

-After identifying organizational barriers, it's important to figure out how to encourage your sales reps to invest in social selling.
+After identifying organizational barriers, it's important to figure out how to encourage your revenue producers to invest in social media.